About This Listing

 When call international, we suggest using our USA (Magic Jack) line, buying a calling card or using your cellular phone.)
 Calls made to the US and Canada are free of charge.
 In addition, if you have a lap top computer, (website hidden) or magic Jack is a reliable and inexpensive way to call the U.S. and Canada.

 Wireless internet is provided.
-The WiFi Network is Motorola and is open to the public and does not require a network key.
-The back up wireless network is caterpillar and the network key is (phone number hidden)
+The WiFi Network is Casa Adriana and the network key is: welovecasaadrianainsanmiguel.
+The back up wireless network is caterpillar and the network key is: (phone number hidden)

 Juanita will come on Mon, Wed and Fri from 9am till 3pm.
 Juanita will wash the dishes, clean up the kitchen, clean and tidy the bathrooms, sweep the floors and do the house laundry.
 If you would like her to iron she will do so for an extra charge; check with her.
 She'll also change the bedding once a week unless instructed otherwise.
 Juanita waters the potted plants, but if you notice any of them drying out and you're inclined, please feel free to water too.
 I've tried to do the planting as dry tolerant as possible, but the plants are always up for a quick drink.
 It is customary to tip the staff and a rough rule of thumb is 50 Pesos ($5 USD) a week per guest in the house.